hinderson/debug-grid-overlay/README.md

 ## Usage
 Import it as a ES6 module and initialize it:
 ```
-import DebugGridOverlay from 'DebugGridOverlay';
+import debugGridOverlay from 'debug-grid-overlay';

-DebugGridOverlay({
+debugGridOverlay({
     columns: 24,
     columnWidth: '1fr',
     gutterWidth: '16px',